alu0101240374/ull-esit-gradoii-pl.github.io/assets/temas/introduccion-a-javascript/github-actions.md

 The **strategy context** enables access to the configured strategy parameters and information about the current job.

-Here is a more complex [example](https://github.community/t5/GitHub-Actions/Create-matrix-with-multiple-OS-and-env-for-each-one/td-p/38339) of use of the strategy context.
+Here is a more complex [example](https://github.community/t5/GitHub-Actions/Create-matrix-with-multiple-OS-and-env-for-each-one/td-p/38339) of strategy:

 ```yml
 jobs: